-Acidic cleaners can range from mild and relatively safe products to highly-corrosive, depending on the type of acid they contain.
+From targeting hard water stains to toilet bowls, acidic cleaners can range from mild (and relatively safe) to highly-corrosive.
+It all depends on the type of acid they contain.

-Those that get their dirt-dissolving power from vinegar or citrus fruits are often good for dissolving soap scum and hard-water spots from surfaces.
-When misused, some acid-based cleaners might cause some eye or skin irritation (or tissue damage if ingested).
+Those that derive their dirt-dissolving power from vinegar or citrus fruits are often good for dissolving soap scum and hard-water spots from surfaces.
+If misused, some of these could cause some eye, skin irritation, or tissue damage (if ingested).

-Stronger acidic cleaners may contain phosphoric acid, hydrochloric acid, and sulfuric acid.
+Stronger acidic cleaners may contain phosphoric acid, hydrochloric acid, and/or sulfuric acid.
 These types of caustic cleaners are often used to clean toilet bowls, bathtubs, concrete, and rust.
-Because of their corrosive properties, direct contact can cause serious damage to the eyes, lungs, and skin.
+Direct contact can cause serious damage to the eyes, lungs, and skin.

 2. Alkaline Cleaners

-Oven cleaners, drain cleaners, window cleaners, dishwasher detergents, and various scouring powders belong to a group of cleaners called “alkalis” (named for the alkali salts they contain).
-Most alkalis are poisonous, and stronger products can burn the skin and irritate the eyes.
+Common oven cleaners, drain cleaners, window cleaners, dishwasher detergents, and various scouring powders belong to a group of cleaners called “alkalis.”
+Most are poisonous and stronger products can cause skin burns and eye irritation.

 3. Organic Solvents